isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 3. I have a VTP and I meet the all the requirements under the VTL.
 However, I did not manage to get a ticket on a designated VTL flight to Singapore.
 Will I still be allowed to enter Singapore?

-As required under the VTL <a href="/vtl/conditions">Conditions</a>, a VTP holder must travel to Singapore on a designated VTL flight.
+As required under the VTL <a href="/vtl/conditions">Conditions</a>, a VTP holder must arrive in Singapore on a designated VTL flight.
 Short-term visitors and long-term pass holders who did not arrive on a designated VTL flight to Singapore may be denied entry into Singapore.

 Singapore Citizens and Permanent Residents may return home to Singapore regardless, but will be subject to the <a href="/health/shn">prevailing Stay-Home Notice (SHN) and COVID-19 test requirements</a> upon entry into Singapore.